RustyRaptor/howtogit/README.md

             git push

             # sometimes it may ask for a username and password if it's a private repository.
+	    # it may also ask you to enter your details so it can sign your commits (this is one time only)
             ```

-    - Review the changes on gitlab.
+    - Review the changes on github.
-    - Finally we want to make a pull request to the master repository (the one on the ETV account)
+    - Finally we want to make a pull request to the master repository (the one on my account)
-    - Go to your own repository and on the left panel click "merge requests"
+    	- Go to your own repository and at the top click "new pull request"
-    - Create a new merge request
+    	- Create a new pull request
     		- The source repository should be your own.
-    - The target repository should be the one under ETVAmericaNavySBIR
+    		- The target repository should be the one under RustyRaptor
     		- Select the Master branch of both repositories
     		- Create the merge request
     		- Review and make sure you see the commits you made
-    - add a description to your merge request explaining what changes you made.
+    		- add a description to your pull request explaining what changes you made.
 ***Congrats this is all you need to know to be able to collaborate on our code. ***